- Category: Cub Scouts

 - 5th Grade: Arrow-of-Light Den (crossing-over to Scouts BSA* in the spring)

 See Cub Scouting Adventures for more detailed information about opportunities at each rank level.

 Regardless of age group, before any other recognition takes place, a youth is required to earn the Bobcat badge.
 See The Advancement Trail for more information about the Bobcat (and the following) rank(s).

 Adult Leaders are men and women who are age 18 or older who have completed a BSA Adult Leader Application, have passed a strict background check, have passed a course in Youth Protection Training (YPT), and (depending on the Adult Leader's position) undergone additional training courses to learn how to perform the duties for which they are responsible.

-* Effective February 1, 2019, the program formerly known as Boy Scouts is renamed Scouting BSA, and will admit girls to all-girl Troops.
-This change took place in time for the annual Webelos to Scouting BSA Crossover event in the spring.
+* Effective February 1, 2019, the program formerly known as Boy Scouts is renamed Scouts BSA, and will admit girls to all-girl Troops.
+This change took place in time for the annual Webelos to Scouts BSA Crossover event in the spring.